Drew Darby

-William Drew Darby, known as Drew Darby (born February 22, 1947), is a Republican member of the Texas House of Representatives from his native San Angelo, Texas.
+William Drew Darby (born February 22, 1947) is an American politician.
+A Republican, he is a member of the Texas House of Representatives from his native San Angelo, Texas.
 He represents District 72, which comprises the West Texas counties of Coke, Concho, Glasscock, Howard, Irion, Reagan, Runnels, Sterling, and Tom Green.

 Early life

 Darby is a former member of the San Angelo City Council.
 He is a past chairman of the San Angelo Water Advisory Board and the Lake Nasworthy Advisory Board.

 Texas House of Representatives

 The Texas Association of Counties honored Darby as a "Friend of County Government" in 2009 and 2011.

 Darby was renominated for a fifth term in House District 72 in the Republican primary held on March 4, 2014.
 He received 11,697 votes (79.5%) to his intra-party challenger Shannon Thomason's 3,022 (20.5%).

 Darby ran without opposition in the general election held on November 6, 2018.

 In the 2013 Texas legislative session, Darby was chairman of the House Redistricting Committee and sat on the Appropriations (as chairman of the Appropriations Subcommittee on Natural Resources, Business and Economic Development and Regulatory Agencies) and Higher Education committees.

 In the 2015 Texas legislative session, Darby was chairman of the House Energy Resources Committee and sat on the Ways & Means Committee.

 In the 2017 Texas legislative session, Darby serves as chairman of the House Energy Resources Committee and chairman of the Select Committee on State and Federal Power and Responsibility.
 He also serves on the House Ways & Means and Redistricting committees.